CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

     {{<figure src="/images/netq/inventory-switch-small-230.png" width="150">}}

-<div style="padding-left: 18px;">Here you can see the total switch count and the distribution of those that are communicating well and those that are not.</div>
+<div style="padding-left: 18px;">Here you can see the total switch count and the distribution of those that are communicating well with the NetQ appliance or VM and those that are not.
+In this example, there are a total of 13 switches and they are all fresh (communicating well).</div>

 {{< /tab >}}